-, Objective Performance Question Performance Indicators Supporting Evidence Objectives 1.1 We will work with our partners to ensure targeted prevention and early intervention are at the heart of what we do to enhance community safety and wellbeing.
+Objective Performance Question Performance Indicators Supporting Evidence Objectives 1.1 We will work with our partners to ensure targeted prevention and early intervention are at the heart of what we do to enhance community safety and wellbeing.
 Q. How effective are we at enhancing community safety and wellbeing?
-1.10 - Number of Home Fire Safety Visits conducted 1.11 - Number of Home Fire Safety Visits conducted for vulnerable groups (CSET High risk rating) 1.14 - Number of accidental dwelling fires broken down into the severity categories - low 1.15 - Number of accidental dwelling fires broken down into the severity categories - medium Fire Safety in the Home Self-Assessment Tool Safe and Well Project Community Safety Engagement Thematic Action Plans Home Fire Safety Visit programme Community Safety Engagement Toolkit (internal resource) Community Safety Engagement Evaluation intranet hub (internal resource) Guidance to support fitting to revised domestic detection legislation (internal resource) Community Risk Register Objectives 1.2 We will enforce fire safety legislation in a risk-based and proportionate manner, protecting Scotland's built environment and supporting economic growth.
-Q. How effective are we at protecting our built environment?
-1.1 - Number of fires in non-domestic buildings (as defined in Part 3 of Fire (Scotland) Act 2005) 1.12 - Number of fire safety audits conducted in accordance with Fire Safety Enforcement Framework 1.13 - Number of fire safety audits completed in accordance with Fire Safety Enforcement Framework Practical Fire Safety Guidance for Existing High Rise Domestic Buildings Q. To what extent do we contribute to the economic wellbeing of Scotland?
+1.10 - Number of Home Fire Safety Visits conducted 1.11 - Number of Home Fire Safety Visits conducted for vulnerable groups (CSET High risk rating) 1.14 - Number of accidental dwelling fires broken down into the severity categories - low 1.15 - Number of accidental dwelling fires broken down into the severity categories - medium Fire Safety in the Home Self-Assessment Tool Safe and Well Project Community Safety Engagement Thematic Action Plans Home Fire Safety Visit programme Community Safety Engagement Toolkit (internal resource) Community Safety Engagement Evaluation intranet hub (internal resource) Guidance to support fitting to revised domestic detection legislation (internal resource) Community Risk Register Objectives 1.2 We will enforce fire safety legislation in a risk-based and proportionate manner, protecting Scotland's built environment and supporting economic growth. we at protecting our buildings (as defined in Part 3 of Fire (Scotland) Act 2005) built environment? buildings (as defined in Part 3 of Fire (Scotland) Act 2005) 1.12 - Number of fire safety audits conducted in accordance with Fire Practical Fire Safety Guidance for Existing High Rise Domestic Buildings Q. To what extent do we contribute to the economic wellbeing of Scotland?
 Procurement Strategy